PhD in Molecular Genetics and Genomics - Admissions

 How to apply

-Applicants should provide a statement describing their interest in genetics and genomics, research experience, and future and career plans.
-Applicants must also provide official academic transcripts, Graduate Record Examination scores, and three letters of recommendation sent directly to us.
+Applicants should provide a statement describing their motivation for pursuing a PhD, research experience, interest in genetics and genomics, any specific interests in Center research, and future and career plans.
+Applicants must also provide official academic transcripts and have three letters of recommendation sent from faculty who can evaluate the research and academic potential of the student.
+The Graduate Record Examination is not required.
 International applicants must be proficient in English and demonstrate above average performance on the TOEFL English proficiency examination.
-All admission materials should be sent directly to the CMMG Program Coordinator Ms. Suzanne Shaw (firstname.lastname@example.org), Center for Molecular Medicine and Genetics.
+All admission materials should be submitted to Graduate Admissions utilizing their online portal.
 Applicants meeting admissions criteria will be selected for interview.

 Questions about the program?

 For general questions and more information about how to apply, please see the FAQs or contact the CMMG Program Coordinator, Ms. Suzanne Shaw at 313-577-5325 or email@example.com.
-If you would like to talk with our Graduate Officer Professor Russell Finley, Ph.D. about the program please feel free to contact him at firstname.lastname@example.org
+You may also contact our Graduate Director, Russell Finley, Ph.D., at firstname.lastname@example.org.

 No separate application for financial support is required.
 Ph.D. students accepted into the program are funded by a Graduate Research Assistantship (GRA) that includes a competitive stipend, paid tuition, and subsidized medical insurance.